jan9601/CS-250-Project/README.md

 # FarmSync AI prediction DEV BRANCH
 This branch is dedicated to housing all the files used to create the farm sync AI model

+ADD how to train new models for new crops